albert-zhou-umb/STRIDE/README.txt

-# STRIDE (STevor RIfin iDEntifier)
+Title: STRIDE (STevor RIfin iDEntifier)
-Overview: STRIDE is an HMM-based, command-line program that automates the identification and classification of RIFIN and STEVOR protein sequences.
 Primary Author: Albert Zhou, albert.zhou@som.umaryland.edu
-Contact: Mark Travassos, mtravass@som.umaryland.edu Date Last Modified: August 8, 2020
+Contact: Mark Travassos, mtravass@som.umaryland.edu Date Last Modified: December 21, 2020
 Created Using: HMMERv3.3 & Perlv5.24.0
+Overview: STRIDE is an HMM-based, command-line program that automates the identification and classification of RIFIN and STEVOR protein sequences.

 ----- After unzipping the tarball file for STRIDE, the parent directory should contain 6 items -----
 1. This README file